Does Your Business Structure Protect Your Personal Assets?

 When businesses flourish, it’s exciting and often worth the effort you put into them.
 A strong business of any size can help finance your future and be a legacy you can leave to your family.

-Even when businesses succeed long-term, however, they can create risks for their owners.
+Even when businesses intelligence software succeed long-term, however, they can create risks for their owners.
 Some people use trusts, Family Limited Partnerships, or Family Limited Liability Companies to try to safeguard business assets, including brands, stocks, or property.
 It’s also important to consider how to safeguard your personal assets if you’re a business owner.

 Every business venture comes with risks.
 Statistically, 20 percent of businesses fail within the first two years and around 50 percent don’t make it past the five-year mark.
-SHould a business fail, the owner is usually facing personal liability.
+Should a business fail, the owner is usually facing personal liability.
 Even successful business owners face significant liability – accidents, employee errors and contractual liability may cause a business owner to lose everything.
 But when a business is properly structured, the owner’s personal liability can be limited and often eliminated.

 How Does a Business Put Personal Assets at Risk?